 Bowen Therapy

+A manual therapy that works with the nervous system to reset the body and realign, to bring back symmetry and restore function.
 A manual technique developed by Thomas Ambrose Bowen (1916–1982) in Geelong, Australia.
 Bowen is a series of ‘moves’ used to treat various musculoskeletal conditions causing pain, and may assist with stress, anxiety, and fatigue.

 Let me tell you a story…